 Jess Carter is an Independently Licensed and Nationally Certified Counselor with over a decade of experience in the field of Behavioral Health.
-Jess has a straightforward approach to counseling, combining support and practical skills to help first responders, veterans, and their families be resilient at work and at home.
+Jess has a straightforward approach to counseling, combining support and practical skills to help first responders, veterans, medical professionals, and their families be resilient at work and at home.

 In counseling, Jess incorporates resilience training, Mindfulness Based Stress Management, and trauma-informed therapies to provide a custom fit treatment for each client.